Need help? We're here!

 And here’s an interesting fact from the survey: 77% said after the initial online purchase, they will reorder from that supplier.

-The global B2B e-commerce market is expected to reach $13,630B by 2027, according to MarketWatch, with a compound annual growth rate of 8.5%.
+The global B2B e-commerce market is expected to reach more than $13 trillion by 2027, according to MarketWatch, with a compound annual growth rate of around 8.5%.
+It is not a great leap to project that online sales of truck parts will enjoy similar growth.